rizac/stream2segment/README.md

       on computers with at least **16GB** of RAM.

     > **Note**  massive downloads are time-consuming operations where it is likely to miss some data due to any kind of temporary connection problems.
-Consequently, it is advised to perform the same massive download at least twice with the same configuration (subsequent runs will be faster as data will not be re-downloaded unnecessarily)
+Consequently, **it is advisable to perform the same massive download at least twice with the same configuration**
+      (subsequent runs will be faster as data will not be re-downloaded unnecessarily)

  2. **A Jupyter notebook tutorial with examples for processing downloaded data**,